plone/plone.app.caching/docs/caching-profiles.rst

       Varnish.
 The only difference from the "without caching proxy" profile are some settings to enable proxy caching of files/images in content space and content feeds.

-* **With caching proxy (and split-view caching)**
-      An example profile for a caching proxy setup with split-view caching enabled.
-This example requires a special proxy setup.

 Custom caching profiles
 ~~~~~~~~~~~~~~~~~~~~~~~